WilhenAlbertoHM/FaithfulAI/README.md

 ## Future Plans
 There are several ideas in mind for the future:
+1. I'd like to add more features such as sources of reliable commentary on the Bible verses.
+It would be cool to see the connections that the verses have with one another, and how everything connects.
+YouTube links to sermons and online sources regarding specific topics would certainly help the user learn more.
+2. Integrate the Bible quiz I've made here as an additional feature to the website.
-1. I'm learning about ways to deploy chatbots for the public to use.
+3. I'm learning about ways to deploy chatbots for the public to use.
 Currently, this is accessible via localhost.
-2. I look forward to using other models, such as Llama 3.1 and Claude 3.5 Sonnet, to see how they perform.
+4. I look forward to using other models, such as Llama 3.1 and Claude 3.5 Sonnet, to see how they perform.
-3. Finally, an enhanced prompt would also benefit the user with more relevant answers.
+5. Finally, an enhanced prompt would also benefit the user with more relevant answers.

 Very happy to work with you guys on this project, if interested :)!